Brendan Bradley (actor)

 Brendan Andolsek Bradley (born May 5, 1983) is an American actor, director, producer, writer and VR performer.
-He is best known for portraying the advertising character Guy in radio and television commercials for Staples.
-He has been noted for his work in over 100 television and interactive projects for PBS, CBS, Legendary Entertainment, the Fine Brothers, Comedy Central, the video game Resident Evil: Village and others.
+He portrayed the advertising character Guy in radio and television commercials for Staples.
+He has worked in over 100 television, film, video game, and interactive projects.

-As a writer, he wrote the stage play Jettison, the virtual reality Musical, Non-Player Character, the comedy series Squatters, Video Game Reunion and Non-Transferable and A Tale Told By An Idiot, both films which he also directed.
-He also served as the director and producer of Assassin's Creed: The Musical, SONA, and Baby X.
+He has written and directed films, stage plays, virtual reality, musicals, and series including Jettison, Non-Player Character Musical, the comedy series Squatters, Video Game Reunion and Non-Transferable and A Tale Told By An Idiot, both films which he also directed.
+He also served as the director and producer of Assassin's Creed: The Musical, SONA, and Baby X. Bradley became more known during the 2023 SAG-AFTRA strike for social media videos.

-He founded The Innovation Lab at New York University's Tisch School of the Arts and is recognized as a pioneer in live immersive theater in virtual reality.
+He founded The Innovation Lab at New York University's Tisch School of the Arts.
+He has done work in live immersive theater in virtual reality.

-Early life
+Early life and education

 Bradley was born and raised in Durham, North Carolina.
-He began appearing in plays at Raleigh Little Theater.
-During his senior year of high school, he produced his first play.
+He began acting in plays at Raleigh Little Theater and produced his first play during his senior year of high school.

-He co-founded RASH!
-Theater Company which operated from 2002-2005 producing works, including Goonies: The Musical.
+He was an early member of RASH!
+Theater Company (2002–2005), producing works such as Goonies: The Musical.

-Education

 Bradley graduated from Durham Academy in Durham, North Carolina with a high school degree, and received a Bachelor of Fine Arts Degree with Honors in Theater from New York University's Tisch School of the Arts.
-While attending New York University, Bradley spent some time in London at the Royal Academy of Dramatic Art studying Shakespeare in Performance.
+He furthered his studies at the Lee Strasberg Theatre and Film Institute and the Royal Academy of Dramatic Art in London, focusing on Shakespeare in Performance.

 Career

-Bradley began his career after attending New York University, The Lee Strasberg Institute, and The Royal Academy of Dramatic Art.

-Upon moving to Los Angeles, Bradley began producing online commercials before developing his own original, scripted comedy series, Squatters.
-Squatters caught the attention of National Public Radio's The Story with Dick Gordon and TubeFilter News leading to the 14 episodes launched on DailyMotion as their first original comedy web series.
+2005–2015: Early roles and breakthrough

+Bradley began his career in New York City theatre, originating roles in theatre productions like Slasher and Venezuela.
+He then took on leading film roles in Friends With Benefits, Redwoods, and Colin Bannon's Love Conquers Paul (2009), winning Best Actor at the Method Fest Independent Film Festival.

+His first play, Jettison, was commissioned by Impetuous Theater Group for Swim Shorts 3 - a one-act play festival held on a Manhattan rooftop swimming pool - and later published and produced in Miami.
+Jettison was published in One Acts of Note in 2009 by Desert Road Publishing, and was produced as part of The Signature Shorts Series at Arsht Center in Miami.

+His breakthrough came with the web series, Squatters (2010–2012), DailyMotion's first original comedy series, which earned acclaim from NPR's The Story with Dick Gordon and TubeFilter News and led to further YouTube collaborations.
+Bradley made his television debut with the web series The Legend of Neil, which was syndicated on Comedy Central.